-A flexible and personalised leadership programme that offers modular learning and development for senior leaders in larger regions.
+Common Purpose Meridian is our flexible leadership programme that offers modular learning and development for senior leaders.

-Meridian is for senior leaders who are already experienced at delivering objectives and managing people and priorities.
+Common Purpose Meridian is for senior leaders who hold established leadership roles.
+The programme is best suited for leaders who are already experienced at delivering objectives and managing people and priorities.
 It is ideal for leaders who are responsible for developing partnerships, engaging with internal or external stakeholders, working across several locations, divisions or countries or who simply need to broaden their horizons.

 As with all our open programmes, the participant group on Meridian will be diverse in terms of background, experience, sector, outlook and approach.
 Participants share and challenge each other and discover that this diversity - far from being a weakness - provides a key strength of the course.